 The Future of Cloud Computing

 The coronavirus pandemic accelerated use of the internet for eCommerce and working remotely.
 Automated data governance software for dealing with a growing number of internet laws and regulations seems a reasonable prediction for the future of the cloud.
-For more on the future of the cloud, check out The Cloud Computing Trends in 2022.
+For more on the future of the cloud, learn about the cloud computing trends of 2022.

 Image used under license from Shutterstock.com